From: sjbk1

 Date: 02-24-2006, 10:00 AM (12 of 12)

+I was taught to fold the button hole in half and use sharp scissors to start the hole, open it up and trim to the end.
 Now I would tell students to put a seam ripper in the middle and poke the point up and out at the end so that there is nothing between the ripper and the point but button hole to open.
 Then gently push the ripper toward the point.
 If your point is sticking up inside the button hole there is no way to rip past the end.
 I think that there is less chance of cutting through the sides this way too.
-There have been a few times I opened up the button hole crooked and clipped some threads.
+There have been a few times I opened up the button hole crooked and clipped some threads. pam

-Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch)
+Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch) |

 User: paroper

-Member since: 02-03-2004
+Member since: 02-03-2004 Total posts: 3775 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18333.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-18333.html